Vahe1994/Deep-Vectorization-of-Technical-Drawings/README.md

 * vectorization - NN models, script to train
 * refinement - refinement module for curves and for lines
 * merging - merging module for curves and for lines
-* dataset - scripts to download ABC,PFP,cleaning datasets
+* dataset - scripts to download ABC,PFP,cleaning datasets, scripts to modify data into patches and memory maped them.
 * notebooks - playground to show some function in action
 * utils - loss functions, rendering, metrics
 * scripts - scripts to run training and evaluation